Exploring dynamical phase transitions with cold atoms in an optical cavity: Implementation of the Lipkin-Meshkov-Glick Model

+A feature of our cavity simulator [Fig.~\ref{fig:PhaseDiagram}a)], compared with earlier observations, is the use of an ensemble of $N \approx 10^5$-$10^6$ cold atoms.
+We use two long-lived electronic levels in these atoms, $\ket{\downarrow}$ [$^1$S$_0$ ($m_J=0$)] and $\ket{\uparrow}$ [$^3$P$_1$ ($m_J=0$)] states, to mimic a spin-1/2 system ($\ket{\downarrow}$ and $\ket{\uparrow}$, respectively).
+The atoms are confined in a one-dimensional (1D) optical lattice with a near-magic-wavelength of $813$~nm supported by the optical cavity.
+We operate the experiment in a regime in which the atoms couple to a single common transverse electromagnetic (TEM$_{00}$) mode of the optical cavity with resonance frequency $\omega_c$ detuned by $\Delta=\omega_c-\omega_a $ from the atomic optical transition with frequency $\omega_a$.
+Here $\vert\Delta\vert$ is large with respect to the linewidths of the cavity, $\kappa/(2\pi) = 153.0(4)$~kHz, and atomic transition, $\gamma/2\pi = 7.5$~kHz, and also the vacuum Rabi splitting $g\sqrt{N}$ induced by the atoms, with $g$ the single-photon Rabi frequency $2g/(2\pi) = 21.8$~kHz.
+This means that the cavity-mediated dynamics of the atoms essentially conserves energy and can be well described by the following Hamiltonian:

-Here, we introduced the collective spin operators $\hat{J}_{\alpha} = \sum_j \hat{\sigma}^{\alpha}_j/2$ where $\hat{\sigma}^{\alpha}_j$ is a Pauli operator for the $j$th atom with $\alpha = x,y,z$ and $\hat{J}^{\pm} = \hat{J}_x \pm i\hat{J}_y$.
+This Hamiltonian can be recast as the well-known Lipkin-Meshkov-Glick (LMG) model \cite{LMG,Vidal_LMG_2007}, which has been studied in various contexts, including quantum magnetism.
+In Eq.~\ref{eqn:Hamiltonian}, we have introduced the collective spin operators $\hat{J}_{\alpha} = \sum_j \hat{\sigma}^{\alpha}_j/2$, where $\hat{\sigma}^{\alpha}_j$ is a Pauli operator for the $j$th atom with $\alpha = x,y,z$ and $\hat{J}^{\pm} = \hat{J}_x \pm i\hat{J}_y$.
 The summation runs over the individual atoms $j=1,...,N$ in the cavity.
-The parameter $\chi$ sets the strength of the infinite-range exchange interactions mediated by the cavity mode, while the parameters $\Omega$ and $\delta$ define the strength of the transverse and longitudinal fields respectively [see panels (ii,iii) of Fig.~\ref{fig:PhaseDiagram}(a)].
-The model emerges in the limit where the cavity field couples identically to all atoms trapped in the optical lattice (see Appendices for modifications due to inhomogeneity in the atom-light coupling) and is implemented by using the $^{1}$S$_0$ ($\ket{\uparrow}$) - $^3$P$_1$ ($\ket{\downarrow}$) transition in $^{88}$Sr with linewidth $\gamma/2\pi=7.5$~kHz and detuning the cavity far from the atomic transition.
+The parameter $\chi$ sets the strength of the infinite-range exchange interactions mediated by the cavity mode, and $\Omega$ and $\delta$ define the strength of the transverse and longitudinal fields respectively (Fig.~\ref{fig:PhaseDiagram}a)].
+The model is realized in the limit in which the cavity field couples identically to all atoms trapped in the optical lattice (see Methods for modifications due to inhomogeneity in this coupling).